-In 2015, Uber expressed interest in working with ABI.
+In 2015, Uber expressed interest in working with us.
 Although we had concerns about the company’s reputation, we opened a dialog with Uber leadership and Uber’s internal resource group for women technologists.

 At AnitaB.org, we work continually with our partner companies to create organizations where women technologists can thrive at all levels.
 Our partners commit to take action to achieve the following:

 - Improve the retention and advancement of women technologists;

 - Learn more about the factors that create an inclusive culture and the challenges facing women technologists; and